 Amboise lies on the eastern borders of the Touraine province which symbolises for many a “douceur de vivre” and the Garden of France.
 The vines are also part of the specific landscape of the region and they enjoy the unusual light known by many painters in the Loire Valley.
 From Amboise to Tours, the vineyards carry the evocative names of Vouvray and Montlouis.
-Here, food and wine are part of an “art de vivre” (an art of living) faithful to a long tradition, portrayed by poets, writers, novelists, painters and thinkers: Ronsart, Rabelais, Du Bellay, Balzac, … without forgetting the royalty of the Loire Valley – the former Kings and Queens of France –, and the famous Leonardo da Vinci, called by the French Léonard de Vinci.
+Here, food and wine are part of an “art de vivre” (the art of living) faithful to a long tradition, portrayed by poets, writers, novelists, painters and thinkers: Ronsard, Rabelais, Du Bellay, Balzac, … without forgetting the royalty of the Loire Valley – the former Kings and Queens of France –, and the famous Leonardo da Vinci, called by the French Léonard de Vinci.

 Amboise: a bit of history